-Early community feedback supported enabling and encouraging new buildings, subdivisions and long-term planning to use innovative, sustainable and cost effective alternatives to compliment current practice.
+Community feedback supported enabling and encouraging new buildings, subdivisions and long-term planning to use innovative, sustainable and cost effective alternatives to complement current practice.
 This might include greater use of sources of energy such as household solar and wind generation, positioning of new housing to optimise insulation, ventilation and solar orientation, and rainwater collection.